Name↕ | Country↕ | Built↕ | Wheel Arrangement↕ | Top Speed (km/h)↕ | Claim to Fame↕ |

 A comprehensive directory of airports in Brazil, including major international and domestic airports.

-A comprehensive directory of airports in Peru, including major international and domestic airports.
+A comprehensive directory of airports in Spain, including major international and domestic airports.

-A comprehensive directory of airports in Sweden, including major international and domestic airports.
+A comprehensive directory of airports in India, including major international and domestic airports.